New Jersey high school principal dies after donating bone marrow to a 14-year-old stranger in France

 "He had a strong moral compass, perhaps strongest moral compass I have ever experienced," Dolan said.

-Nelson is survived by his parents, fiance, and 6-year-old daughter.
+Nelson is survived by his parents, fiance and daughter.
 The school will have counselors on hand this week to speak with students and parents about how to deal with death.